sigma-py/quadpy/README.md

 triangle = numpy.array([[0.0, 0.0], [1.0, 0.0], [0.7, 0.5]])

+# get a "good" scheme of degree 10
 scheme = quadpy.t2.get_good_scheme(10)
 val = scheme.integrate(f, triangle)
 ```
+Most domains have `get_good_scheme(degree)`.
+If you would like to use a particular
+scheme, you can pick one from the dictionary `quadpy.t2.schemes`.

 All schemes have
 <!--exdown-skip-->